Portrait of the Duke of Wellington (Goya): Provenance

-The theft entered popular culture, as it was referenced in the 1962 James Bond film Dr. No. In the film, the painting was on display in Dr. Julius No's lair, suggesting the first Bond villain had the work stolen.
+Theft

-The prop painted by Ken Adam was used in the film promotion and was then stolen itself.
+On 21 August 1961, nineteen days after it was put on display at the National Gallery, the portrait was stolen by a bus driver called Kempton Bunton.
+Four years after the theft, Bunton contacted a newspaper, and through a left-luggage office at Birmingham New Street railway station returned the painting voluntarily.
+Bunton confessed in July 1965 that he took the painting and its frame.
+Following a high-profile trial in which he was defended by Jeremy Hutchinson, QC, Bunton was found not guilty of stealing the painting, but guilty of stealing the frame which had not been returned.

+The incident entered popular culture when referenced in the 1962 James Bond film Dr. No. In the film, the painting is on display in Dr. Julius No's lair, suggesting the first Bond villain was involved.
+The prop painted by Ken Adam used in the film's promotion was later itself stolen.
+The theft was the subject of the October 2015 BBC Radio 4 drama Kempton and the Duke.
 The story of the theft and the following trial of Bunton was dramatised in the film The Duke, directed by Roger Michell and starring Jim Broadbent and Helen Mirren, which was released in cinemas in the UK on 25 February 2022.